jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 #### Pipeline Execution

-Below shows an example of executing the pipeline by specifying pipeline arguments only while accepting default values of the known arguments (*bootstrap_servers*, *input_topic* ...).
-Note that, by specifying the *flink_master* value to *localhost:8081*, it deployed the pipeline on a local Flink cluster.
+Below shows an example of executing the pipeline by specifying pipeline arguments only while accepting default values of the known arguments (`bootstrap_servers`, `input_topic`, ...).
+Note that, we deploy the pipeline on a local Flink cluster by specifying the flink master argument (`--flink_master=localhost:8081`).
 Alternatively, we can use an embedded Flink cluster if we exclude that argument.

 ```bash
 ## start the beam pipeline